Polycystic Ovarian Syndrome (PCOS)

 What are the causes of Polycystic Ovary Syndrome?

-It appears that in women with PCOS there is insulin resistance.
-Insulin is a hormone that allows the body’s cells to use glucose as a source of energy.
-If the cells do not use glucose due to this resistance, the pancreas (insulin-producing organ) responds by releasing more insulin into the blood.
-Excess insulin generates an exaggerated production of androgens (male hormones) in the ovaries.
+It appears that in women with PCOS, there is insulin resistance.
+Insulin is a hormone that allows the body’s cells to use glucose as energy.
+If the cells do not use glucose due to this resistance, the pancreas (insulin-producing organ) releases more insulin into the blood.
+Excess insulin generates an excessive production of androgens (male hormones) in the ovaries.

-Although androgens are needed as raw material to produce estrogens (female hormones), when they are in excess in women with PCOS, they produce some undesirable effects: increased body hair, acne, and increased oil secretion in the skin and scalp.
-The egg maturation process is also altered and ovulation disorders are generated.
+Although androgens are needed as raw material to produce estrogens (female hormones), when they are in excess in women with PCOS, they produce undesirable effects: increased body hair, acne, and oil secretion in the skin and scalp.
+The egg maturation process is also altered, and ovulation disorders are generated.
 Furthermore, metabolic alterations in PCOS can lead to an increased risk of cardiovascular disease.

 How can Polycystic Ovary Syndrome be detected?